Introduction

 I cursed the ones who told you so.

-They stopped your being what you could
+They stopped you being what you could

 And thus gave you nowhere to go.